Colean128/blu-ray/README.md

 - Creators of all libraries and APIs used in this project

 ## Required libraries
 On my crusade to making this bot as easily usable and installable as possible, I've used as little libraries as I possibly can.
-- DSharpPlus
-- DSharpPlus.CommandsNext
-- DSharpPlus.Interactivty
-- Newtonsoft.Json
-- < All dependencies of the listed libraries. >

 Use NuGet to install the dependencies, a `packages.config` can be found in the appropriate directories.